ryanmcnally93/footballProject/README.md

 #### Styling

-- App 'scheduler' will have an office type feel.
+- App 'scheduler' will have an office type feel, this could change dependant on level of football played or country.
-- 'Match frames' should have a grassroots football feel to them.
+- 'Match frames' should be tailored to the competition level, from grassroots football themes to Champions League feels to them.
+- 'Tactics frames' should have changing room themes.

 [//]: # (<img src="" width="50%" alt="Styling used" style="display: inherit; ">)

 #### Backgrounds & Images

-- Include explanations of images chosen.
+- None used yet.

 [//]: # (<img src="" width="70%" alt="Example of a background used" style="display: inherit; ">)